 The QR code at left can be used to access a mobile version of the NSSE pocket guide.
-It is available on the NSSE Web site for institutions to include in their recruitment, college fair, and campus tour materials.
+It is available on the NSSE website for institutions to include in their recruitment, college fair, and campus tour materials.

-nsse.iub.edu/html/pocket_guide.cfm
+nsse.indiana.edu/html/pocket_guide.cfm